Mwni/blender-animation-retargeting/README.md

 4. Now map each relevant source bone to the corresponding target.
 Make sure to not map any bone multiple times, otherwise you'll get undefined behaviour.

 5. Next you have to set up the rest pose alignment.
 Click on "Set up", then change the pose of your target armature in a way, that it optimally fits your source armatures rest pose.
 When done click 'Apply'.
-Caveat: at least one bone needs to be transformed (rotated, scaled or moved) otherwise this step will not complete.

 ![pose adjusted to fit source's rest pose](https://mwni.io/opensource/blender-retarget/align.png)